sf-wdi-37/schedule/hw/week-05.md

 link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): none

+1. Spend up to one more hour on the [Angular Pokemon](https://github.com/sf-wdi-37/angular-pokemon) lab, commit your code, and then carefully read and understand the code on the solutions branch.

-1. Use Wednesday's Pokémon lab as inspiration to build a new Angular CRUD application from scratch.
+2. Use the Pokémon lab as inspiration to build a new Angular CRUD application from scratch.
 Instead of CRUDing Pokémon, your resource will be books, which can also be accessed at the [super CRUD API](https://super-crud.herokuapp.com/books).
 Or try wines!